apache/iotdb/docker/ReadMe.md

 From 0.12 on, we release two images: one is for a single node, and the other is for the cluster mode.
 The format is: `apache/iotdb:0.<major>.<minor>-node` and `apache/iotdb:0.<major>.<minor>-cluster`.

-From 1.0.0, we split 3 kinds of images: datanode,confignode and all of them in one image called 1C1D.
-The format is: `apache/iotdb:<version>-confignode`,`apache/iotdb:<version>-datanode` and `apache/iotdb:<version>-standalone`.

 ## The definition of tag "latest"
 Before v0.12, the "latest" tag will forward to the largest `apache/iotdb:0.<major>.<minor>`.